AnantharamanLab/METABOLIC/README.md

   tar zxvf METABOLIC_hmm_db.tgz
 ```

-4. METABOLIC uses the "METABOLIC_temp_and_db" which contains the hmm result table and KEGG database information.
+4. METABOLIC uses the "METABOLIC_template_and_database" which contains the hmm result table and KEGG database information.
-Decompress the METABOLIC_temp_and_db.tgz to the folder "METABOLIC_temp_and_db" and keep it in the same directory of KofamKOALA hmm database and scripts.
+Decompress the METABOLIC_template_and_database.tgz to the folder "METABOLIC_template_and_database" and keep it in the same directory of KofamKOALA hmm database and scripts.
 ```
-  tar zxvf METABOLIC_temp_and_db.tgz
+  tar zxvf METABOLIC_template_and_database.tgz
 ```

 5. This software also contains "Accessory_scripts.gz", which needs to be decompressed before use.